A Parameter-free Adaptive Resonance Theory-based Topological Clustering Algorithm Capable of Continual Learning: Proposed Algorithm

 \subsection{Overview}

-The proposed CAE algorithm is an extended algorithm of CAEA \cite{masuyama22a} which is the state-of-the-art ART-based topological clustering algorithm.
-CAEA has two data-dependent parameters to be pre-specified, i.e., the number of nodes $ \lambda $ for calculating a similarity threshold, and a threshold $ a_{\text{max}} $ for an edge deletion process.
-Different from CAEA, CAE estimates these parameters during a learning process, i.e., the sufficient number of nodes $ \lambda $ for calculating a similarity threshold is estimated by a DPP-based criterion incorporating CIM, and the node deletion threshold $ a_{\text{max}} $ is estimated based on the age of each edge.
+The proposed CAE algorithm is an extension of CAEA \cite{masuyama22a}, which represents the state-of-the-art in ART-based topological clustering.
+CAEA requires two data-dependent parameters to be specified in advance: (i) the number of nodes $\lambda$ used to calculate the similarity threshold, and (ii) the threshold $a_{\text{max}}$ for the edge deletion process.
+In contrast to CAEA, the CAE algorithm estimates these parameters during the learning process.
+Specifically, the sufficient number of nodes $\lambda$ for calculating the similarity threshold is estimated by a DPP-based criterion incorporating CIM, and the node deletion threshold $a_{\text{max}}$ is determined based on the age of each edge.

 Table \ref{tab:notations} summarizes the main notations used in this paper.
-The following subsections provide the learning processes of CAE step by step.
-Algorithm \ref{alg:pseudocodeCAE} summarizes the entire learning procedure of CAE.
+The following subsections describe the learning procedures of CAE step by step.
+Algorithm \ref{alg:pseudocodeCAE} presents the overall learning procedure.
+To complement the algorithmic description, Fig.\ref{fig:flowchart_cae} illustrates the flowchart of the CAE learning process, in which CAE-specific parameter estimation steps are visually distinguished from the shared processes of CAEA.